 1. Productivity Improvement.
 An economist compiled data on productivity improvements last year for a sample of firms producing electronic computing equipment.
 The firms were classified according to the level of their average expenditures for research and development in the past three years (low, moderate, high).
 The results of the study is given in the table below (productivity improvement is measured on a scale from 0 to 100).
-Assuming that ANOVA model is appropriate, test the hypothesis that the level of expenditures for research and development.
+Assuming that ANOVA model is appropriate, test the hypothesis that the level of expenditures for research and development has no effect on the productivity improvements.
 Use $\alpha = 0.05$.